wjordan/go-sockaddr/cmd/sockaddr/README.md

 The `sockaddr` library has the potential to be very complex, which is why the `sockaddr` command supports an `eval` subcommand in order to test configurations from the command line.
+If the argument passed to `eval` is a dash (`-`), then `sockaddr eval` will read from stdin.
 Here are a few impractical examples to get you started:

 ```text
 $ sockaddr eval '{{. | includeByIfName "lo0" | includeByType "IPv6" | ifAddrs | sortByAddr | joinAddrs " "}}'